 Here are a few highlights from the episode:

-Establish a Crisis Communications Plan: A common mistake many companies make when dealing with a crisis is putting PR and communications on the backburner and treating it as an afterthought when crises arise.
+Establish a Crisis Communications Plan: A common mistake many companies make when dealing with a crisis is putting PR and communications on the backburner and treating it as an afterthought.
 By creating a proactive plan, communications teams not only will be ahead of problems before they present themselves, but will be seen as a more valuable partner to the business units within their company who they are communicating on behalf of.

 Keep Employees in the Loop: Employees are critical to a company’s successful reputation management as they are the face of the company and represent it on a daily basis.
 It is therefore necessary to put just as much, if not more emphasis on internal brand management and making sure employees are well equipped when it comes to communicating externally.
 To accomplish this, employees should be the first to know about what’s going on in their company when it comes to both good and bad news.
 Delivering timely updates and transparent employee communication not only builds trust but also goodwill that will undoubtedly further employee engagement and positive morale within the company.